yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 $15-20 in Karachi.
 The reason here is the cost of living &mdash;
 it is much higher in the US than in Pakistan.

+{% quote We prefer to work with people whose expenses are lower %}

 However, this reason doesn't sound logical to me.
 If you're driving a more expensive car, we have to pay you a higher salary?
 The same with the place to stay.
 You've chosen the country that